WVam/CaptionStylingTool/README.md

 Pen definitions define styles for text formatting, including text color and outline.
 These can apply either to the entire captions or to sections of it.
 Bold, italics, underlined and text size are also included in pen styles in `srt3`, but `vts3` handles them separately for convenience.

 In `vts3`, there are only two types of definitions: window position definitions (window definitions for short) and pen definitions.
 Since there are only 15 valid window styles definitions, they will all be automatically added to the final `srt3` file.
-Definitions can be inserted anywhere: however, they must be placed before the first time they are referenced, and it is advised to put them at the beginning, after the fourth line of the file.
+Definitions can be inserted anywhere: however, they must be placed before the first time they are referenced, and it is advised to put them at the beginning, immediately before the first.

 Spaces (U+‎0020 SPACE) are ignored when parsing a definition.
 A definition is made of the following elements:
 * A character that specifies what is being defined.
 This character can be either `P` (‎‎U+0050 LATIN CAPITAL LETTER P) for pen definitions or `W` (U+‎0057 LATIN CAPITAL LETTER W) for window definitions.